kernel-community/kernel/docs/resources/index.md

 A bespoke Notion page that will help you get to know your cohort and navigate all the different facets of the next 8 weeks.
 Find people to team up with, learn more about the structure and get access to yet more tools.

-*Only visible to those in the KERNEL.
+*Only visible to those in the Kernel.

 <div markdown="3" class="tool-link">
 <a href="https://bit.ly/kernel0x" target="_blank" rel="noopener noreferrer">Explore</a>